NabhyaIoT2026/Stock_Market/README.md

 - Real-time data integration using Alpha Vantage API
 - LSTM neural network with ReLU activation function and dropout (0.2–0.5)
 - Interactive and responsive UI built with Streamlit
-- Visual trend predictions for the next 30 days
+- Visual trend predictions for the next few days

 ## 🛠️ Tech Stack
 - Python